AidanDelaney/ThinkCompSci-Cplusplus/03_functions.md

 Choosing the min and max values to test comes from the observation that programmers make errors in boundary cases.
 What happens if we call `square(2147483)`?
 The use of zero as a test value comes from experience.
 Again, programmers often make mistakes with zero values.
 In the case of strings we might use `""`, a string containing no characters as an example input that is allowed but we may not expect.[^idvalue]

-[^idvalue] If you're a maths person, the set of strings in programming form a Monoid under concatenation where the empty string is the identity value.
+[^idvalue]: If you're a maths person, the set of strings in programming form a Monoid under concatenation where the empty string is the identity value.

 If your function accepts an `int` parameter then you're allowing any possible integer input.
 If you accept a `string` as a parameter, then you're allowing every possible string.
 There exists a big list of naughty strings whcih can break some more advanced applications.
 The list is available at [https://github.com/minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) and you may wish to examine it.
 Do note, the list contains swear words and words of an innapropriate nature for testing purposes.